 The Community Princess Role began in 1965 and was then known as the Charity Queen and was to acknowledge the entrant who raised the most funds.
 The Charity Queen Title carried on until 1983 when it was changed to the current title of Community Princess was introduced.

 The MWWQ Receives New Crowns

-The mark the 70th year of celebrations the MWWQ Committee approached local jewellers Epica to design a new set of matching crowns to replace the existing crowns that have been in use for over 20 years.
+To mark the 70th year of celebrations the MWWQ Committee approached local jewellers Epica to design a new set of matching crowns to replace the existing crowns that have been in use for over 20 years.
 Jake and his team has produced two beautiful handcrafted designed based on the Quest's rose.
-Made from solid stealing silver they will be treasured by the Quest for many years to come.
+Made from solid sterling silver they will be treasured by the Quest for many years to come.